connectomicslab/connectomemapper3/docs/conf.rst

 Project configuration (folder structure)
 ========================================

 Running the Connectome Mapper opens the main window as well as a menu toolbar on the top of the screen.
 The only enabled button is in the toolbar: the "Load BIDS Dataset..." in the File menu.
+If necessary, Copy the diffusion (DSI, DTI, Multi-Shell) and morphological T1 images (.nii.gz + .json files as specified by BIDS) in the corresponding folders.

 * Click the "Load BIDS Dataset..." button. and select the base directory of the bids dataset Selecting a folder will create the following folder structure::